Allied Minds: History

 The company completed an initial public offering in June 2014.
 In August 2014, Allied Minds announced a joint venture with Bristol-Myers Squibb called Allied-Bristol Life Sciences to form new biotech companies based on discoveries within its university laboratory network.
 The partnership received new funding in April 2016 to boost the pre-clinical development of new drugs.

 In September 2016, Allied Minds announced a partnership with General Electric Co.’s venture capital unit to jointly invest in new companies based on both GE's R&D in healthcare, transportation, energy, and big data, as well as intellectual property from Allied Minds’ network of U.S. federal and university research partners.
 Under the terms of the agreement, Allied Minds and GE Ventures plan to invest in existing Allied Minds subsidiaries, technologies that GE develops in-house and desires to spin out, and new startups sourced from both companies.

+Formerly a publicly traded company listed on the London Stock Exchange, the company delisted in November 2022 following a 64% fall in its share price over the previous year, becoming a privately held company.

 Operations

 The company has partnerships with 130 American universities and 30 federal government departments in the United States.